Supplier Code of Ethics

 Windstream respects the property rights of others.
 In the conduct of business, Windstream has occasion to receive and use proprietary information of others, such as customer lists, technical developments or operational data, as well as other material that is not publicly available.
 Windstream must use this information only in accordance with the agreements under which such information is received.
 Windstream’s policy is to honor and respect the intellectual property rights of others.
 Such intellectual property rights include patents, trademarks and copyrights.
 Suppliers should not engage in any improper use of the intellectual property rights of others, including the unlawful or unauthorized copying, revealing or use of anyone’s intellectual property.

 Windstream values and protects confidential information, including information about our customers, employees, operations, finances and business plans, and information created by our customers, in accordance with applicable law.
-Windstream may execute a non-disclosure agreement with a Supplier before providing access to confidential information.
+Windstream will execute a non-disclosure agreement with a Supplier before providing access to confidential information.
 Suppliers are required to protect Windstream’s confidential information in accordance with that agreement; any disclosure of Windstream’s confidential information is prohibited.
 This includes inadvertent disclosures, which means that Suppliers must not have discussions involving Windstream’s confidential information in public areas where discussions could be easily intercepted or overheard.
-Suppliers may use Windstream’s confidential information solely for the purposes for which it is provided under the agreement, and must not make independent use of Windstream’s data.
+Suppliers will use Windstream’s confidential information solely for the purposes for which it is provided under the agreement, and must not make independent use of Windstream’s data.

 Windstream exercises, in compliance with the law, broad discretion over our choice of brands and companies that advertise on our platforms.
 Windstream will reject advertisements it believes are misleading, inaccurate or that make fraudulent or unfair competitive claims.
 Windstream will also reject advertisements that are patently offensive or that violate the law (e.g. libel, copyright, trademark, right of privacy, etc.).